gbuesing/node-lambda-template/README.md

 ---

 ```
-./scripts/run-remote.js
+npm run remote
 ```

-Script grabs lambda info from lambda-config.js, and submits with event-samples/test.js as payload.
+Script gets lambda info from lambda-config.js, and submits with event-samples/test.js as payload.